Gifts & Charitable Contributions

 - If the charity provides solely intangible religious benefits, a statement to that effect.

-2) If you claim a deduction of more than $500 but not more than $5000 for the car donation, the written acknowledgment from the charity must be attached to your return and must include all of the information listed in (1) above, plus the following additional information:
+2) If you claim a deduction of more than $500 but not more than $5000 for the car donation, the written acknowledgment from the charity must be timely, must be attached to your return and must include all of the information listed in (1) above, plus the following additional information:

 - Your name and taxpayer identification number.